aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/generate-barcodes/working-with-barcode-image/barcode-image-rendering-features/render-barcode-to-jsp-or-html-page/_index.md

 | :- |
 |**Figure: Render barcodes inside jsp page using img tag**|

-By using the Img tag, we can also insert a servlet generated imageanywhere on an HTML web page.
+By using the Img tag, we can also insert a servlet generated image anywhere on an HTML web page.

 **HTML**